AarhusAI/helm-deployments/README.md

 name to access it.
 You can use the master key from the `litellm-secrets` secret as the password for the web UI.

 Change `automated` to true in `applications/argo-cd-resources/values.yaml` for the `litellm` application.
-Add, commit and push the changes to have argo deploy wllm automatically.
+Add, commit and push the changes to have Argo deploy wllm automatically.

 ## Document ingestion route (optional recommended)

 This is a [FastAPI](https://fastapi.tiangolo.com/) proxy that tries to find the best way to extra texts for RAG before embedding when files and web-search results are processed.
-Currently, it supports Tika for the backend and make some descissions about whether to extra clean text or Markdown.
-The idea is that it should be used later on to route input data to the correct extrator based on e.g., filetypes etc. It could be tools as Marker, MarkItDown, Docling and tika.
+Currently, it supports Tika for the backend and make some decisions about whether to extra clean text or Markdown.
+The idea is that it should be used later on to route input data to the correct extractor based on e.g., filetypes etc. It could be tools as Marker, MarkItDown, Docling and tika.

-It is optional, as open-web-ui can talk directly to Tika or Docling (but recommand for better feature text extration).
+It is optional, as open-web-ui can talk directly to Tika or Docling (but recommend for better feature text extraction).

 Create the file `local-secrets/secrets.yaml`: